Shawnee Heights USD 450: Schools

 Shawnee Heights High Schools mascot is the Thunderbird.
 It is a North Centrally accredited 9-12 high school.
 The number of students as of the current school year is about 1,100 Students.
 Students have a range of activities to compete in, such as Basketball, Soccer, Golf, Tennis, Baseball, Softball, and Track (etc.).
-Shawnee Heights also offers NJROTC for students that want a military experience before perhaps joining the American Armed Forces.
+Shawnee Heights also offers NJROTC for students that want a military experience before perhaps joining the United States Armed Forces.
 Exactly 80% of the students that graduate from Shawnee Heights plan to attend a 2 or 4 year college to better their education.
 Shawnee Heights has also achieved the Standard of Excellence in 11th grade Reading and School-Wide Reading.
-The School's principal, Alan Beam has just recently retired.
-Ed West is now the new principal for the High School.
+The School's principal, Ed West, is set to retire and have a new successor in the 2026-2027 school year.